nilgaikw-tibco/tci-flogo/samples/app-dev/Connectors/MessagingAndEventPubSub/AzureServiceBusSample/readme.md

 ## Understanding the configuration

 ### The Connection
-When you import this app, you need to configure the 'AzureServiceBus' connection in Connections page.
+When you import this app, you need to configure the 'AzureServiceBus' connection in the Connections page.
 It has pre-filled values for all paramaters.
 But if you have an app with AzureServiceBus connection having Namespace, AuthorizationRule and SharedAccessKey required to authenticate the broker then after import such apps, SharedAccessKey field will be empty as shown in below screenshot.

 ![The UsernamePasswordconnection](../../../import-screenshots/AzureServiceBusPUBSUBSample/ImportedAZSBConnectionBlank.png)